sirkoik/CurriculumVitae/README.md

 My portfolio of websites and apps.

+## Certifications

+Technical certifications I have obtained.

 ## Experience

-Work experience over the past 10 years.
+Work experience over the past 10-15 years.

 ## Skills